+Specified Mutual Fund Specified Mutual Fund

-Equity Oriented Fund Equity Oriented Fund Particulars Investors Mutual Fund Tax on income distribution Income distributed would be taxable in the hands of unitholders as per applicable slabs Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company Capital Gain Tax 1) Long Term 10% (12.5% w.e.f.
-23 Jul 2024) Nil Resident Investor: No TDS Non-Resident Indian and Non-Domestic company / Foreign company: TDS at the rate of 10%@ (12.5% w.e.f.
-23 Jul 2024) 2) Short Term 15% (20% w.e.f.
-23 Jul 2024) Resident investor: No TDS NRI and Non-Domestic company / Foreign company: TDS at the rate of 15%@ (20% w.e.f.
+Particulars Investors Mutual Fund

+Tax on income distribution Income distributed would be taxable in the hands of unitholders as per applicable slabs Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company

+Short Term Income tax rate applicable to the Unit holders as per their income slabs Resident Investor: Nil Non-Resident Investor: 30%^@ tax needs to be deducted in case of payment to NRI and 40%@ in case of Non-Domestic company/Foreign company.
+(35% w.e.f.
 23 Jul 2024)

+Long Term Not Applicable Not Applicable